vornexx/easydirect/README.md

 You can adjust the delay before the redirect by changing the value in setTimeout.
 You can also add a button that allows users to manually redirect to the website if they don't want to wait.

-# 👍 You can use a simple graphic for your redirection page.
-Here are a few suggestions,

-A circular loading icon
-A progress bar
-A simple animation
-A logo or brand image
-It's important to keep the graphic clean and minimal to avoid distracting users from the redirect. (💡 tip : use bard AI by google or chatgpt by openai if you don't know how to add the above ⬆️)

 # ⚠️ Remember to replace the following ⬇️

 "https://www.your-desired-website.com" with the URL of your desired website.
 Also, at line 11 and 12 in the index.html file you can configure what the main text in the container says.